G/8.3 Internal User Charging Policy

 Executive Director, Finance and Deputy Chief Financial Officer

 8.3.1 Internal user charges

 There are no legal requirements for user charging to be applied to users within the University.
 However for resource allocation and financial management purposes, it may be appropriate in some circumstances for responsibility centres to charge each other for their goods and services.

-At the completion of the annual review of user charges, a revised Register of User Charges is submitted via the Chief Financial Officer, to the Vice-Chancellor and President for approval, after consideration by University Executive Committee.
+At the completion of the annual review of user charges, a revised Register of User Charges is submitted via the Vice-President (Finance) and Chief Financial Officerr, to the Vice-Chancellor and President for approval, after consideration by University Executive Committee.